amethyst/rustrogueliketutorial/book/src/chapter_11.md

 # Wrap-up

-Ths has been a long chapter, with quite heavy content.
+This has been a long chapter, with quite heavy content.
 The great news is that we now have a framework for loading and saving the game whenever we want to.
 Adding components has gained some steps: we have to register them in `main`, tag them for `Serialize, Deserialize`, and remember to add them to our component type lists in `saveload_system.rs`.
 That could be easier - but it's a very solid foundation.

 **The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-11-loadsave)**